kasaz/coding-challenge/README.md

 * Add filters for the search: per price, per sqm, per # of bedrooms…
 * Bonus points! (not mandatory)
   - Add a left menu you can toggle in/out
-  - Infinite scrolling: When scrolling to the en of the apartments list, it automaticaly loads more appartments
+  - Infinite scrolling: When scrolling to the en of the apartments list, it automaticaly loads more apartments

 ## Technology and instructions:
-* Backend: Ruby on Rails if you know it, something else otherwise (Node.js, Java, Python…).
+* Backend: Ruby on Rails
 * Frontend: React or React Native
-* We encourage you NOT to use create-react-app or similar boilerplate libraries, try to setup React from scratch.
-* **Important**: Build some unit testing on the frontend.
+* **Important**: Build some unit testing on the frontend and backend.
-* Use git, upload it to GitHub/GitLab/Bitbucket/etc or send us the code including the .git folder
+* Use git, upload it to GitHub/GitLab/Bitbucket/etc or send us the code including the .git folder,
 * Add a small setup guide to test the app locally.
-I would be awesome if you use Docker/Docker Compose
+I would be awesome if you use Docker/Docker Compose.
 * Expected delivery time is one week.
-Please let us know if you need more time
+Please let us know if you need more time.

 Do contact us for any question, comment or clarification.
 Good luck and have fun!